nightroman/PowerShelf/README.md

 ## Get Scripts

-The scripts are published as the NuGet package [PowerShelf](https://www.nuget.org/packages/PowerShelf).\
+Some scripts are available at [PSGallery](https://www.powershellgallery.com/) and all scripts are published as the NuGet package [PowerShelf](https://www.nuget.org/packages/PowerShelf).
-In addition, some scripts are published at [PSGallery](https://www.powershellgallery.com/).

-Download by NuGet tools or [directly](http://nuget.org/api/v2/package/PowerShelf).
-Save as `.zip` and unzip.
-Use the package subdirectory `tools`.

-Or, using downloaded on the fly `Save-NuGetTool.ps1`, download and unzip by this command:
+You may download all scripts by this command:

 ```powershell
 iex "& {$(irm https://raw.githubusercontent.com/nightroman/PowerShelf/main/Save-NuGetTool.ps1)} PowerShelf"